dss-extensions/dss-extensions/README.md

 Remember that version numbers are arbitrary.
 It is more important to check a project's history than just consider a version tag.
 For example, most of the initial goals for DSS C-API were reached by version 0.10; since the opportunity to add and complement the library was available, the plan is to release v1.0 when most planned features are integrated and the API is stable.

-To illustrate the maturity of the projects, see the growing list of works that used this project tools at [https://dss-extensions.org/citations.html](https://dss-extensions.org/citations.html)
+To illustrate the maturity of the projects, see the growing list of works that used this project tools at [our Citations page](https://dss-extensions.org/citations.html), as well as [the GitHub repository listing](https://dss-extensions.org/repositories.html) for projects that directly depend on one of the projects on DSS Extensions.

 **2. Is this supported by EPRI?**